About Cannamore Orchard

 In addition to providing numerous family and community activities, Cannamore Orchard further serves the community through our commitment to youth development.
 We have enthusiastically helped many local parades, festivals, sports teams and agricultural groups.
 Cannamore Orchard over the years has supported local broom ball, soccer and figure skating clubs.
 We encourage food bank contributions, host educational school tours and continually employ local youth at our operation.

 We continue to involve local groups in our business.
-Local high school bands (North Dundas District High School Band, St. Francis Xavier High School Band, and St. Thomas Aquinas High School Band), athletic associations and drama classes have benefited from almost $263,000.00 of contributions Cannamore Orchard has made to them for their help at the Spooky Wagon RideTM during the last 17 years.
+Local high school bands (North Dundas District High School Band, St. Francis Xavier High School Band, and St. Thomas Aquinas High School Band), athletic associations and drama classes have benefited from over $300,000.00 of contributions Cannamore Orchard has made to them for their help at the Spooky Wagon RideTM during the last 25 years.
 Our facilities have been used by organizations to raise funds for their activities.

 If your non-profit organization is interested in raising money, promoting your organization or putting on a special day event during the summer, please phone us at 613-448-3633 or Contact us at Cannamore Orchard!